Formality theorem for quantizations of Lie bialgebras: Formality morphism of -algebras via morphism of props

-morphism $\cE\cK$ is a morphism into a {\em completed}\, prop of Lie bialgebras.
-The value of $\cE\cK$ on a generator of $\DefQ$ is a well-defined (probably, infinite) linear combination of graphs from $\widehat{\Lieb}$.
-Thus one does {\em not}\, need a formal parameter $\hbar$ to make morphism $\cE\cK$ rigorously defined\footnote{at this point we differ from the approach advocated in \cite{EE} where props and morphisms are defined over formal power series ring $\K[[\hbar]]$ rather than over $\K$ as in our case.}.
+The Etingof-Kazhdan quantization morphism $\cE\cK$ (which is discussed in the next section, see (\ref{5: EK morphism}) below) is a morphism from the dg prop $\DefQ$ into a {\em completed}\, prop of Lie bialgebras.
+The value of $\cE\cK$ on a generator of $\DefQ$ is a well-defined --- probably, infinite! --- linear combination of graphs from $\widehat{\Lieb}$, but then one has to be careful on how to define a representation of the completed prop $\widehat{\Lieb}$ in a vector space $V$ as such an infinite linear combinations of graphs is mapped in general into a divergent infinite sum of linear operators.
+This the point where in the prop approach to deformation quantization the formal ``Planck constant" has to enter the story.

-However, a formal parameter $\hbar$ becomes unavoidable once we want to switch from props to their representations in a particular dg space $V$.
-Let us explain its necessity in more detail.
-A bialgebra structure on $V$ is a morphism of props,